-The Best Personal Blenders of 2019
+The Best Personal Blenders of 2021

 Full-sized blenders are great for making icy cocktails, health smoothies, milkshakes, and other drinks for more than one person at a time.
 High-end models, like our favorites from Breville and Vitamix, can also be used to make soups, dips, nut butters, and other tricky foods.
 Most people have some kind of this blender sitting around their house, and they're the ideal choice for larger households and people who like to entertain.
 Personal blenders, however, are ideal for individuals or couples who rarely need to blend a lot at once—they've exploded in popularity since everyone started juicing and making health smoothies for those post-gym vitamins.
 They're easier to store, clean, and transport than full-sized blenders, and their containers are ideal for on-the-go sipping.
 If you're looking for a quick blending solution and don't need to make a lot of anything at once, you can probably forgo a full-sized blender in favor of a personal one.

 Immersion blenders are the odd-one out, but they're still incredibly useful.
 Also called hand blenders, their wand construction and lack of blending containers make them portable, simple, and perfect for hot foods.
-I use mine to make pesto, whip up homemade mayo and whipped cream, and blend butternut squash soup.
-If you're like me and enjoy cooking but aren't trying to feed a family or outfit a full kitchen, pairing an immersion blender and a personal blender can help you cover all your blending bases without taking up too much room.
+We use ours to make pesto, whip up homemade mayo and whipped cream, and blend butternut squash soup.
+If you're like us and enjoy cooking but aren't trying to feed a family or outfit a full kitchen, pairing an immersion blender and a personal blender can help you cover all your blending bases without taking up too much room.

 Other Personal Blenders We Tested

+There’s no ON button—all you need to do is place the blending cup on top of the motor base, and twist it to lock.
+It takes about the same amount of time to make a smoothie as the Magic Bullet, and the texture was smooth with no visible ingredient lumps.

+It’s also exceptionally stable while doing its job.
+Some blenders shift around during blending, but I didn’t have to hold down this blender to keep it in one place.

-The NutriBullet belongs to the same family as the Magic Bullet, and their relationship is obvious from appearances—the NutriBullet is essentially a larger, prettier Magic Bullet, branded for its “nutrient extraction” capabilities.
+The NutriBullet belongs to the same family as the Magic Bullet, and their relationship is obvious from appearances—the NutriBullet is essentially a larger, prettier Magic Bullet, branded for its special “nutrient extraction” capabilities (let's be real, it's just a blender).
 It’s a great multi-purpose personal blender that’s hugely popular online, and it ran through our tests without an issue.
 Unfortunately, its wide containers, heavy base, and flimsy travel attachments kept us from awarding it the top spot on this list.

 If you’re looking to make a lot of smoothie at once and drink it around the house, the NutriBullet is a good option—but if you plan to take the cups with you on the go day after day, you’d be better off with a more travel-friendly blender.
+And don't be fooled by claims of its superiority in extracting nutrients—put the same ingredients in any of these top-performing blenders, and you'll get the same results.

 The Oster MyBlend looks like someone stuck a Gatorade bottle on narrow blender base—it’s clearly designed to appeal to fitness fiends who are used to shaking up pre- and post-workout drinks in these kind of bottles.
 Due to their narrow openings, I found the containers difficult to fill and clean, and their tinted colors make them look dirty even when clean.
 And while the Oster churns out a decent smoothie, it’s extremely loud when starting and stopping, so much so I was afraid something was wrong.